benfulcher/ResearchResources/_posts/2020-12-15-having-fun-in-teaching.markdown

 Presenting information with a primary tone of seriousness underestimates the motivational needs of the audience, and inhibits clear communication.

-Of course this issue plagues the classroom in exactly the same way—over-seriousness can disengage interested students.
+Of course this issue plagues the classroom in exactly the same way: over-seriousness can disengage interested students.
 This is especially true when those students could be ‘attending’ classes within the same four walls as those in which they sleep.
 In such environments, the motivational needs of a student to engage with the material they’re interested in is even more pressing to get right.

 Whatever the environment, a good communicator/teacher is an expert at infusing clear explanations of difficult topics while keeping their audience motivated through a range of tones and styles.